Applicants to the law school can choose to apply for either the full-time program or the part-time/evening program.

 While juggling school, work, family, and other priorities is daunting and often very challenging, Lewis & Clark Law School is committed to making it a possibility.
 Many of our alumni have attended law school in the evening or part-time and been highly successful.
 Our attrition rate is low - a real testimony to the flexibility and support that you would experience as a law student at L&C!

 If you are curious about how this might work for you, we encourage you to make an appointment with the admissions office so we can answer questions specific to your circumstances.
 You can also take a tour (they are available at noon M-F and at 4:30 p.m. a couple of days a week), and/or sit in on an evening class to see what it’s like.
-We also invite you to attend our Evening Program Information Session which is scheduled usually in late September or in October.
-Contact the Admissions Office for more details.
+We also invite you to attend our Evening Program Information Session which is scheduled for Saturday, October 25th 2014.
+See here for more details.